Dr Orlando Lazar

 Early Career Research and Teaching Fellow in Politics

 Orlando Lazar is an Early Career Research and Teaching Fellow in Politics St Edmund Hall.

-Orlando graduated in 2019 with a DPhil in Political Theory at Oxford, working on domination and the workplace in contemporary republicanism.
-Before Oxford, his BA and MPhil were in philosophy at the University of Cambridge.
-At St Edmund Hall, Orlando teaches the finals papers Theory of Politics and Marx & Marxism, and the political theory components of the prelims paper Introduction to Politics, which he also teaches at Balliol.
-He also teaches visiting students at various Colleges.
+Orlando is a political theorist researching domination and the workplace, with a particular interest in new and emerging forms of work.
+His DPhil was in political theory at Oxford, and his BA and MPhil were in philosophy at the University of Cambridge.
+At St Edmund Hall, Orlando teaches the finals papers Theory of Politics, Marx & Marxism, and Feminist Theory, as well as the theory components of the prelims paper Introduction to Theory & Practice of Politics.

 (2019), ‘A Republic of Rules: Procedural Arbitrariness and Total Institutions’, Critical Review of International Social and Political Philosophy 22 (6):681-702.